AleOnta/CapstoneProject-Epicode/README.md

 1. Clone the repository: `git clone [https://github.com/AleOnta/CapstoneProject-Epicode]`

-### Back end setup:
+### Backend setup:

-1. To correctly initialize the back end of the application, you will need to restore the PostgreSQL database through PG Admin 4 Dashboard and the SQL Database backup provided in the CinemaCapstone_BE folder.
+1. To correctly initialize the backend of the application, you will need to restore the PostgreSQL database through PG Admin 4 Dashboard and the SQL Database backup provided in the CinemaCapstone_BE folder.
    - Follow the next path to find it: `./CinemaCapstoneBE/src/main/resources/backup.sql`

 2. Once retrieved the file is, open PG Admin and: